Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-Jimmy Butler and his Miami Heat teammates take the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Jimmy Butler and the rest of the Miami Heat hit the court versus the Boston Celtics in the NBA Playoffs on Thursday, at 8:30 PM ET.

-If you'd like to place a bet on Butler's props, we break down his available ones, providing some stats and trends, below.
+Let's break down the prop bets available for Butler, using stats and trends to make good predictions.

 Jimmy Butler Prop Bets vs. the Celtics